tungstenfabric/tf-tripleo-heat-templates/README.md

 # Infrastructure considerations
 There are many different ways on how to create the infrastructure providing the control plane elements.
-In this example all control plane functions are provided as Virtual Machines hosted on KVM hosts
+In this example all control plane functions are provided as Virtual Machines hosted on KVM or RHEV hosts

-- KVM 1:
+- Hypervisor 1:
   OpenStack Controller 1
   Contrail Controller 1

-- KVM 2:
+- Hypervisor 2:
   OpenStack Controller 2
   Contrail Controller 2

-- KVM 3:
+- Hypervisor 3:
   OpenStack Controller 3
   Contrail Controller 3